 Each week night on CBS 8, The Late Late Show with James Corden throws the ultimate late night after party with a mix of celebrity guests, edgy musical acts, games and sketches.

 Inside Edition is television's longest-running, top-rated, and most-honored syndicated news magazine.
 Get the latest news, headlines, investigative reports, entertainment news and consumer alerts.

 Entertainment Tonight is the authoritative source on entertainment and celebrity news to the industry's biggest stars!

 Jeff loves telling the stories of San Diegans with his own quirky style.
 Jeff has surfed in his business suit, climbed stoplights, and jogged in minus ten degree meat lockers all to bring the viewer something unique and unusual in The Zevely Zone.

-Join CBS 8 and Coleman University as we salute our service men, women and veterans and help mobilize support for our military and their families through local agencies dedicated to assisting ...
+Join CBS 8 as we salute our service men, women and veterans and help mobilize support for our military and their families through local agencies dedicated to assisting ...
 ON THE HOMEFRONT.